Wiesemann & Theis GmbH

 2. Visualizing the lamp and controller

-• Create a new dashboard by clicking on CREATE NEW DASHBOARD.
+• Create a new dashboard by clicking on ADD DASHBOARD.

 • Add a header label from the full-width tiles and give your dashboard a heading.